intel/cri-resource-manager/docs/policy/dynamic-pools.md

 ## Overview

-The dynamic-pools policy puts the workload in the dynamic-pool that are disjoint CPU pools.
-The dynamic-pools can be resized, that is CPUs added and removed, which is based on the requests of the containers and the CPU utilization of the workload in the dynamic-pools.
+The dynamic-pools policy can put the workload into different dynamic-pools.
+Each dynamic-pool contains several CPUs and can be resized dynamically in terms of the specific algorithms.

-On the premise that the CPUs in each dynamic-pool can meet the requests of the pods in the dynamic-pool, the CPUs are allocated based on the CPU utilization of the workload.
+The main idea of the algorithm is: on the premise that the CPUs in each dynamic-pool can meet the requests of the pods in the dynamic-pool, the CPUs are allocated based on the CPU utilization of the workload.
 Dynamic-pools policy try to keep CPU utilization balanced.

  CPUs in dynamic-pools can be configured, for example, by setting min and max frequencies on CPU cores and uncore.